 Some parents have told us that they feel lonely and miss their children so much during the time they’re with other family that they’re not able to relax and enjoy the time to themselves.
 This is understandable, especially if this is the first Christmas you’ve been separated.

-- You might want to enjoy the time at home watching a film, relax in a bath, or meet up with friends.
+- You might want to enjoy the time at home watching a film, relaxing in a bath, or meeting up with friends.

 - You might want to find new people to talk to or spend time with, reignite an old hobby, or learn something new.
 There are websites such as meetup.com that you can search for groups in your area with similar interests.